tsgates/arch-wiki-markdown/wiki/Input_Japanese_using_uim.md

 -   Patched source of Anthy by G-HAL
 -   Huge extended dictionalies by UTSUMI

+> Warning:

-Warning:Modified Anthy applies to only Anthy (UTF-8).
+-   Modified Anthy applies to only Anthy (UTF-8).
 So you have to choose Anthy (UTF-8) for default input method on uim.

-Warning:Modified Anthy does not have compatibility of the dictionaries and learning data with original Anthy.
+-   Modified Anthy does not have compatibility of the dictionaries and learning data with original Anthy.

-Compiling Modified Anthy using PKGBUILD
+Compiling modified Anthy using PKGBUILD

 Modified Anthy is available on AUR named anthy-ut.